smcclab/smc-course/_workshops/02-synthesis-1.md

 ---

 {:.warn-box}
-**Solo Diary**: create a piece which has two perceptually distinct waveforms/sounds
+**Solo Diary**: Create a piece which has two perceptually distinct waveforms/sounds.

 Synthesis is the process of generating musical signals "synthetically", i.e. by some process _other than_ hitting/plucking/rubbing a resonant body like a guitar